NegruGeorge/TurismRomania/README.md

 BotsLand
 ==============

-This project was made douring BestBucharest hackathon and we got the 3th place Tourism Romania    website: https://tourismromania.herokuapp.com
+this project was made during BestBucharest's hackathon where we got 3rd place.(this was our first hackathon) Tourism Romania    website: https://tourismromania.herokuapp.com

 Usage